 First, we need to load a package called tidyverse.
 A package is an extension to R that adds new commands.
 Nearly everything we’ll do in this course uses the tidyverse package, so pretty much every project starts with this instruction.

-When you type the command above and press RETURN, RStudio will print some text to the Console (shown in the white box, above).
-This text tells you that the tidyverse package has loaded (“attached”) some other pacakges (e.g. dplyr).
+When you do this, RStudio will print some text to the Console (shown in the white box, above).
+This text tells you that the tidyverse package has loaded (“attached”) some other packages (e.g. dplyr).
 It also tells you that the dplyr package changes the way some commands in R work (“conflicts”).
 That’s OK.

 If you get an output that includes the word ‘error’, please see common errors.